Four baby squirrels with tails tangled together rescued by Bangor men

 “It was like a giant dreadlock,” Day said, “intertwined with it was straw and twigs and there was some plastic.”

-Day’s best guess is that the squirrels tails got tangled up while in the nest, and the debris in their tails was simply next material.
+Day’s best guess is that the squirrels tails got tangled up while in the nest, and the debris in their tails was simply nest material.
 However, it’s hard to say what exactly happened.

 “I got some scissors and I trimmed tail hair off the squirrels for about an hour and a half,” Day said.
 “It was quite the operation.
 I’m happy to report they were fine.”